chesty/maps-docker-compose/README.md

 Edit `osrm-frontend/leaflet_options.js` to set things like the starting geo coords and zoom.

 `nginx/default.conf` will likely need to be tweaked but works for me out of the box.

+You can add database index and other database changes by add a file

 After running `docker-compose up -d` depending on what pbf you've configured to import, it will download a gigabyte or more, then process/import/setup.
 It might take many hours